 Contraceptives come to the aid of couples who aren’t ready to have kids.
-A common option is the birth control pill, which is more than 99% effective when used correctly (1).
+A common option is the birth control pill, which is more than 97% effective when used correctly (1).
 But not all women prefer the pill as it affects their natural reproductive cycle and could result in several side effects.
-Non-hormonal birth control measures, therefore, are ideal to avoid an unwanted pregnancy without affecting your hormones.
+Non-hormonal birth control measures are usually preferred to avoid an unwanted pregnancy without affecting your hormones.

 In this MomJunction post, we tell you about the different non-hormonal contraceptives, their advantages, disadvantages, and side effects too.